david1792x/sd-house-prices/markdown/ml_modeling.md

 </div>

-Something interesting that we can extract from our model, since it is tree-based, is the importance of the features in determining a prediction.
-The most important factor in determining house price is whether the house is a mobile home (manufactured) or not.
-After that, the living area is the second most important factor, and after those two, the city or location of the house is the next factor to take into account.
-Some areas like Coronado, Clairemont and La Jolla, among others, have a clearer price range than other areas.
+Something interesting that we can extract from our model, since it is tree-based, is the **importance** of the features in determining a prediction.
+The most important factor in determining house price is whether the house is a **mobile home (manufactured)** or not.
+After that, the **living area** is the second most important factor, and after those two, the **city** or **location** of the house is the next factor to take into account.
+Some areas like **Coronado, Clairemont** and **La Jolla**, among others, have a clearer price range than other areas.

 ```python